xkodyhuskyx/gfiberwithunifi/README.md

-# Google Fiber Business static IP blocks with UniFi
+# Google Fiber Business Static IP Blocks With UniFi
 A PowerShell 5.1–compatible script designed to enable Google Fiber static IP blocks on UniFi equipment that connects to a UniFi controller over SSH (via Posh-SSH), checks for a specific crontab entry, and—if missing—can insert it and reboot the device.

 # !!
 WARNING !!